33 releases

 No need for any fancy configuration formats or syntax.
 The entire configuration is done in an easy to understandyaml

-You can customize which shell or program (such as python)neomake
+You can customize which shell or program (such as bash or python)neomake

 uses as interpreter for the command.
 You can also specify arguments that are provided per invocation via the command line, working directories and environment variables on multiple different levels.
-Generally, the most inner scope will extend or replace the outer scope.
+Generally, values defined in the inner scope will extend and replace the outer scope. - Plan & execute

 Installation